merry7cherry/merry7cherry.github.io/index.md

 }
 </style>

-Hi, I am a Master's student at the University of California, Irvine, working as a Research Assistant in the [Trustworthy ML/AI Group](https://sites.google.com/uci.edu/yanning-shen/group?authuser=0) at UCI.
+Hi, here is Chenrui's homepage, welcome!
+I am a Master's student at the University of California, Irvine, working as a Research Assistant in the [Trustworthy ML/AI Group](https://sites.google.com/uci.edu/yanning-shen/group?authuser=0) at UCI.
 I am also a student collaborator at [Oak Ridge National Laboratory](https://education.ornl.gov/graduate/).

 ## 📫 Contact